 Learn to become aware of when you are escalated, listen to yourself.
 Then breathe, and intentionally bring your voice down, and calm it.
 This will bring your students with you for the most part.

 If you have access to a microphone for students with a hearing impairment, use it.
 The calm tenor of your voice combined with the amplification is a great classroom combination.
-Amazon does have some microphones, but I have not tried them as my class had a system that was wired in.

 3. Eye Contact

 Think confidence again.
 The eye contact combined with body language and posture will communicate who is in charge.
+I am not thinking aggressive and challenging eye contact here.
+I am talking warm and open eye contact.

 4. Clarity

-Definitely instructions for lessons should always be clear, but this is also true when you are reviewing an expectation or addressing an issue.
 If you are unsure about a decision let your students know that you will get back to them, and when you have made a decision explain it simply, clearly, respectfully and then move on.

 5. Pause

 Learn to lean into the silence.
 There will be times when you will need to wait.
 If a child wants to be defiant they need to know you are comfortable waiting for them to work within classroom expectations.
-If they still don’t comply, calming just say, “Okay, let’s chat about it at recess.”
-Then, do.

 6. Relationship

-Relationship, relationship, relationship.
-Relationships are essential for effective learning environments, and for building classroom community.
+Relationship, relationship, relationship.Positive relationships are essential for effective learning environments for students and teachers.

-One of the most effective behaviour management strategies is to spend two minutes a day for 10 days with a student who is demonstrating behaviour in the classroom.
-This doesn’t seem like a lot of time, but when you think the number of students and the busyness of the classroom it is quite a bit.
+One of the most effective behaviour management strategies is to spend two minutes a day for 10 days with a student who is demonstrating behaviour in the classroom.This doesn’t seem like a lot of time, but when you think of the number of students and the busyness of the classroom it is quite a bit.
 You will know them better at the end of the 10 days too!

 7. Listen

-Once they have spoken, if you have miscommunicated address it.
+Once they have spoken, if you have miscommunicated, address it.

-If they are wrong address it, calmly, rationally, and clearly and with as few words as possible.
+If they are wrong, address it calmly, rationally, and clearly and with as few words as possible.
 But don’t argue.

 If they want to argue, invite them to a conversation about it later at recess.
-But even then, don’t argue.
-Simply identify, once again, what the outcome will be.
+If they attempt to argue again.
+Thank them for sharing, and reinforce any expectations as necessary.

-The Backbone of Your Classroom Management Style
+The Backbone of Your Classroom Management Styles

 So, I reinforce expectations, communicate, stand tall, and all the things.